VE Day: Ukrainian troops to join London procession to mark anniversary of victory

 This act of solidarity highlights the global support for Ukraine’s ongoing defence against Russia’s invasion, the MoD said.

-The Ukrainian contingent will be drawn from those participating in Operation Interflex, a UK-led training program supported by 12 partner nations.
+The Ukrainian contingent will be drawn from those participating in Operation Interflex, a UK-led training programme supported by 12 partner nations.

-Since its launch last summer, the program has trained over 54,000 Ukrainian recruits in crucial combat skills.
+Since its launch last summer, the programme has trained over 54,000 Ukrainian recruits in crucial combat skills.

 The operation has been extended to at least the end of 2025, with an enhanced training programme to ensure the Ukrainian forces are equipped with vital battlefield skills.